 We all have gaming sessions that we remember years and decades later (for those under 20, the decades will come eventually).
 There is one session that I complain about.
 It happened around 1996 and we were playing Top Secret SI late into the night.

-One day after the main mission had been taken of a co-conspirator and I decided we were going to do a get rich quick scheme in the game.
-While we were always looking for an angle, there was something in the mission that had triggered this.
+One day after the main mission had been taken off a co-conspirator and I decided we were going to do a get-rich-quick scheme in the game.
+While we were always looking for an angle, there was something in the mission that triggered this.
 I wish I could remember what the original mission was.

-When we doing our write-up to explain to the DM we took the rounding error method in the electric companies billing practices.
-At the end of the day it would take any percentage of a penny ($0.009999999 or less) and put those fractions into an account.
+When we did our write-up to explain to the DM we took the rounding error method in the electric company’s billing practices.
+At the end of the day, it would take any percentage of a penny ($0.009999999 or less) and put those fractions into an account.
 The plan was to have this as a reoccurring program that would run for a few months and trust fill up the bank account.
 I would say my co-conspirator and I laid all this out in about 15 minutes.